Idra Group: Original site

 The original factory site at via Triumplina 43 in the north of Brescia was developed into the Triumplina Retail Park, requiring construction of new roundabout junctions.

 Ownership

 As of 2006, Idra was 30% owned by the Intesa Sanpaolo Bank, with 70% of the remaining shares acquired by LK Machinery, a company listed on the Hong Kong Stock Exchange.

 For the year 2015, Idra employed 161 people, and had a turnover of €87 million, with a profit of €3 million.

 By 2016, LK Machinery had acquired the remainder of the outstanding shares.

 Development

 In 2000, Idra filed a patent application for die casting machine designed to produce two separate castings simultaneously from a single injection of liquid metal.

+On August 20, 2020, the first Giga Press installed at a U.S. electric-car-only manufacturer customer produced castings.

+As of May 2025, Idra were providing sponsorship to Prema Racing starting with the Indycar 2025 Indianapolis 500.
+The Idra-sponsored car driven by Robert Shwartzman took pole position in qualifying.